Mixces/Mixces/README.md

 - 👋 Hi, I’m @Mixces, a university student with a passion for programming and cybersecurity!
 - 🌱 Java developer
-- 🦨 Old Animations Mod developer for Cheatbreaker and Polyfrost
-- 📫 Discord: mixces
+- 🦨 Check out OverflowAnimations, a Minecraft mod by Polyfrost!

 <!---
 Mixces/Mixces is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.